Here’s a Q & A with Gonzalo Cid

 Do you paint one piece at a time or work on several at once?

-It depends, sometimes I work with 2 or 3 pieces at the same time, but I usually paint one and then start with another one.
+It depends.
+Sometimes I work on two or three pieces at the same time, but usually I paint one and then start another.

 Do you create a concept piece first?

-For some works yes, I do several small works for composition arrangements and tonal values, look for references in my pictures, do some small approaches and finally do the painting
+For some works, yes.
+I do several small studies to plan composition and tonal values, look for references in my own photos, do small sketches—and then create the final piece.

-Do you prefer painting in the studio or en plein air?
+Do you prefer painting in the studio or plein air?

 How many core colors do you use?